 We’ll also accept drawings, collages and other images.
 These can be produced by young people, other service users or professionals themselves.
 Basically, this is your chance to get creative and showcase your profession in a positive light.

 We are also asking entrants to nominate a social care charity of their choice, whose logo will be displayed alongside any winning picture.
-The calendar will be distributed to thousands of professionals, so this is a great way of raising awareness of the great work done by so many in the sector.
+The calendar is a great way to showcase all of the fantastic work done by so many in the sector.

 Who can enter?

 Anyone who works in social work or social care, or uses their services.
-You can work in any part of the sector for any organisation – council, charity, private, independent or any other type of social care body.
+You can work in any part of the sector and for any organisation – local authority, charity, private, independent or any other type of social care body.

 What about anonymity?

-Community Care takes the anonymity of professionals and service users very seriously.
-Please make sure that if you are identifying a person in a picture that you have their permission do to so.
+Community Care takes the anonymity of professional and service users very seriously.
+Please make sure that if you are identifying a person in a picture that you have their permission to do so.
 If the person is under 18, or a vulnerable adult, then a parent, carer, guardian or responsible professional must also give permission.

 If anonymity is an issue, then be creative and see if there is a way to convey your message without identifying the person.
-Community Care is happy to offer advice on how best to do this as it’s a challenge we often have to overcome when taking pictures ourselves.
+Community Care is happy to offer advice on how best to do this as it is a challenge we often have to overcome ourselves when taking or using pictures.

 Pictures will be uploaded onto Community Care.
-Shortlisted entries will be exhibited at Community Care Live at a photographic exhibition on 20 and 21 May 2014.
+Shortlisted entries will be exhibited at Community Care Live in a photographic exhibition on 12 and 13 May 2014.